-Parameter Description Spanning Tree Protocol < Disabled> This field can be toggled between Enabled and Disabled using the pull-down menu.
-This will enable or disable the Spanning Tree Protocol (STP), globally, for the switch.
-Bridge Max Age: (6 - 40 sec) < 20 > The Max.
+Parameter Description Spanning Tree Protocol <disabled> This field can be toggled between Enabled and Disabled using the protocol Protocol <disabled> This field can be toggled between Enabled and Disabled using the protocol (STP). globally, for the switch.</disabled></disabled> Bridge Max Age: (6 - 40 sec) <20 > The Max.
 Age can be set from 6 to 40 seconds.
 At the end of the Max.
 Age, if a BPDU has still not been received from the Root Bridge, your Switch will start sending its own BPDU to all other Switches for permission to become the Root Bridge.
 If it turns out that your Switch has the lowest Bridge Identifier, it will become the Root Bridge.
 Bridge Hello Time: (1 - 10 sec) < 2 > The Hello Time can be set from 1 to 10 seconds.
 This is the interval between two transmissions of BPDU packets sent by the Root Bridge to tell all other Switches that it is indeed the Root Bridge.